Summary

 , London

 Part of leadership team overseeing all response and DRR projects across 32 countries.
 Operated with team of 8 and had oversight for: institutionally funded donor programmes spanning multiple countries; senior technical advisers and research; DRR technical publications; co-development of external policy positions; advocacy relating to DRR and CCA; and surge and capacity development for partners in disaster prone locations.
+Significant activities included:

 • Integrated Programme Management.
 Oversight for completion of £3.2 million funded International DRR Programme, and plus a £2.8 million multi country WASH Programme which focused on value of systems based integrated WASH with national and district level government departments.